A King’s Ransom: How to Stop Ransomware Spreading Via AD

 The Norwegian aluminum company Norsk Hydro was hit by LockerGoga in March 2019.
 The infection started at a plant based in the U.S. before it spread to other facilities.
 The ransomware outbreak forced Norsk Hydro to switch to manual processes in many of its factories.

-Norsk Hydro worked to restore its systems rather than pay a ransom and was only able to continue operations because it had a thought-out disaster recovery plan, which included failing over on-premises emails to Microsoft’s Office 365 cloud service.
+Norsk Hydro worked to restore its systems rather than pay a ransom and was only able to continue operations because it had a thought-out disaster recovery plan, which included failing over on-prem emails to Microsoft’s Office 365 cloud service.
 But using the cloud as part of a disaster recovery plan isn’t an option for companies that need to keep data in their own data centers for regulatory or compliance reasons.

 Oil and gas facilities